matheus161/humble-superhero-api/README.md

 #### Additional Routes:

-- Extend the API with more functionality, such as updating or deleting superheroes, and adding filtering options.
+- Extend the API with more functionality, such as updating or deleting superheroes, list pagination and adding filtering options.
 - Include a route for updating user profile information or changing their password.

 #### Enhanced Tests: